Conor Gillaspie

-Conor Michael Gillaspie (born July 18, 1987) is an American former Major League Baseball (MLB) third baseman who played for the San Francisco Giants, Chicago White Sox and Los Angeles Angels of Anaheim between 2008 and 2017.
+Conor Michael Gillaspie (born July 18, 1987) is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Chicago White Sox, and Los Angeles Angels of Anaheim between 2008 and 2017.

-Early life
+Early life, education and amateur baseball

 Gillaspie attended Millard North High School in Omaha, Nebraska, where he played baseball, football, and basketball.
 On the strength of a recommendation from umpire and fellow Nebraskan Bill McGuire, Gillaspie was recruited to play baseball at Wichita State.
 Gillaspie attended Wichita State University, majoring in geology, from 2006–08.
 He hit .362 with 58 doubles and 24 home runs over three seasons and was a three-time All-Missouri Valley Conference selection.

 Gillaspie played in the Cape Cod Baseball League (CCBL) during the summer of 2007, leading the league in hitting with a .345 batting average.
 He led the Falmouth Commodores to the championship series against the Yarmouth-Dennis Red Sox, but could not play in the series as he had to return to school.
 He was named league MVP, and is a member of the CCBL Hall of Fame class of 2019.